CommitChange/ruby-param-validation/README.md

 thrown.
 The exception can be handled outside your function call, typically in a controller/router or in a test suite.

-An exception is thrown on the first invalid key that is found.
+An exception is thrown for each failure.

 ## ParamValidation::Error